The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 An Episodic Image Gallery with Music Cues can be found on each of the first six discs.
 Hiding behind these inconspicuous descriptions are ten-minute-films, each showing about 200 pictures for a group of three (or two on the last disc) episodes.
 These are not simple screenshots from the episodes, but in fact lots and lots of photographs which had been taken during production.
 The galleries are accompanied by a large selection of music cues, which represent a huge part of the recorded soundtrack of the series.

-Every episode is equipped with its own trailer, with Disc 6 accommodating another two Generic Trailers.
+Every episode is equipped with its own trailer, with Disc 6 accommodating another two generic trailers.

 Disc 6 also contains a large part of the extras, because only two instead of three episodes of the series are on this disc.